 The Max Planck Institute Martian General Circulation Model (MPI-MGCM) calculates a three-dimensional time-dependent evolution of the horizontal and vertical winds, temperature and density of the neutral atmosphere by solving the momentum, energy and continuity equations on a globe.
 The present state of the model is the result of incremental historical development.

-It contains the physical parameterizations of the earlier versions (Hartogh et al., 2005, 2007; Medvedev and Hartogh, 2007) and the spectral dynamical solver introduced in the work of Medvedev et al. (2011b).
-Of particular relevance to the subject of this paper are the parameterizations of CO_2 condensation/sublimation and the radiative heating/cooling scheme due to IR transfer by CO_2 molecules under the breakdown of the local thermodynamic equilibrium (non-LTE).
+- 15 It contains the physical parameterizations of the earlier versions (Hartogh et al., 2005; Medvedev and Hartogh, 2007) and the spectral dynamical solver introduced in the work of Medvedev et al. (2011b).
+Of particular relevance to the subject of this paper are the parameterizations of CO2 condensation/sublimation and the GW scheme.
 The former accounts for phase transitions, sedimentation of ice particles, surface ice accumulation and seasonal polar ice caps, thermal and mass effects.
-In the latter, the atomic oxygen profile of Nair et al. (1994) and the CO_2 -O quenching rate coefficient $k{\nu T} = 3.0 \cdot 10^{-12} \text{cm}^3 \text{ s}^{-1}$ were used, as described in the paper of Medvedev et al. (2015).

-The simulations have been performed with the T21 horizontal spectral truncation, which corresponds to 64×32 grid point resolution in longitude and latitude, corresponding to approximately $5.5^{\circ} \times 5.5^{\circ}$ resolution, respectively.
-The current version of the model uses 67 hybrid vertical coordinates (terrain-following in the lower atmosphere gradually and changing to pressure-based in the upper atmosphere).
-Its domain extends into the thermosphere to 3.6×10^6 Pa (150-160 km, depending on solar activity, temperature, etc).
+The latter is outlined in the next subsection. - The simulations have been performed with the T21 horizontal spectral truncation, which corresponds to $64 \times 32$ grid point resolution in longitude and latitude, respectively.
+The current version of the model uses 67 hybrid vertical coordinates (terrainfollowing in the lower atmosphere gradually and changing to pressure-based in the upper atmosphere).
+Its domain extends into the thermosphere to $3.6 \times 10^6$ Pa (150-160 km, depending on solar activity, temperature, etc).